OmarEhab007/delivery/tests/README.md

 2. Structure tests with descriptive `describe` and `it` blocks
 3. Test both success and failure scenarios
 4. Test authorization and permissions
 5. Ensure tests are isolated and do not depend on other tests
+6. For complex workflows, consider adding them to the end-to-end tests